GSA/digitalgov.gov/content/posts/2016-06-02-three-actions-to-take-now-to-prepare-for-hurricane-season.md

 ---
-url: /2016/06/02/three-actions-to-take-now-to-prepare-for-hurricane-season/
 date: 2016-06-02 10:00:04 -0400
 title: Three Actions to Take Now to Prepare for Hurricane Season
 summary: 'Summary: The 2016 National Preparedness Report is an important guidepost in our work to build a stronger, more resilient America.
-Today we released the 2016 National Preparedness Report, an important guidepost in our work to build a'
+Today we released the 2016 National Preparedness Report, an important guidepost in our work to build'
 authors:
   - craig-fugate
 categories: